SimonChenboYi/bank_tech_test/Process.md

 5. As a user
 So I can manage my finance
-I want to record the date of each transition
+I want to record the date of each transaction

 6. As a user
 So I can manage my finance
-I want to record the type of the transition (deposit or withdrawal)
+I want to record the type of the transaction (deposit or withdrawal)

 7. As a user
 So I can manage my finance